Denis Grebeshkov: Professional

 On March 1, 2010, the Oilers traded Grebeshkov to the Nashville Predators in exchange for a second-round draft pick in 2010.
 On March 2, he scored a goal in his Predators debut in a 4–3 win, ironically coming against the Oilers.
 In just his fourth game with the Predators, Grebeshkov took a shot in the groin against the Vancouver Canucks.
 Though he continued to play following the blocked shot, he required emergency surgery on one of his testicles following the game, causing him to miss the remainder of the regular season.
 Grebeshkov was cleared to play prior to Game 2 of the Predators' Western Conference Quarter-final match-up against the Chicago Blackhawks.
 However, he was a healthy scratch for Games 2, 3 and 4 as Predators head coach Barry Trotz elected to play rookie Cody Franson in his place.
 Grebeshkov made his Stanley Cup playoff debut in Game 5, registering two assists in the 5–4 Predators loss.

 After becoming a free agent on July 1, 2010, Grebeshkov signed a two-year deal with SKA St. Petersburg of the Kontinental Hockey League (KHL), four weeks later.
 He noted that he wanted to stay in the NHL and received several offers, but the offers he received were for 30% to 40% lower than his 2009–10 salary, and he did not want to take that drastic of a pay cut.

-On July 18, 2013, after three years of playing in Russia, Grebeshkov returned to the Edmonton Oilers as a free agent, signing a one-year contract.
-After starting the 2013–14 season with the Oilers, Grebeshkov, however, was unable to cement a role on the team's blueline and was subsequently assigned to Edmonton's American Hockey League (AHL) affiliate, the Oklahoma City Barons, for the majority of the season.
+On July 18, 2013, Grebeshkov signed a one-year deal with the Oilers, returning to Edmonton after three years of playing in Russia.
+Although he made the Oilers’ initial 2013–14 season roster, Grebeshkov ultimately failed to cement a role on the team's blueline, and was subsequently assigned to Edmonton's American Hockey League (AHL) affiliate, the Oklahoma City Barons, for the majority of the season.